What is Kawasaki disease?

 The reasons for admission vary, but often a child who is being evaluated for Kawasaki disease is often evaluated in the hospital.

 What diagnostic tests will my child undergo?

-The diagnosis is mostly based on symptoms, but other tests -- such as a blood test and an echocardiogram -- are usually ordered to help confirm the diagnosis.
+The diagnosis is mostly based on compatible symptoms and signs.
+Other tests -- such as blood tests and an echocardiogram -- are also usually obtained.
 It is most important that other causes of fever be ruled out before the diagnosis of Kawasaki disease is made.

 What treatments/management approaches will be considered to care for my child?

 - Immunoglobulins which are human blood proteins are given by vein (this is also called IVIg)

 - Fluids are given by vein for hydration

 When will my child be ready for discharge?